buraksezer/olric/README.md

 #### DM.DEL

-DM.DEL deletes the value for the given key.
-It doesn't return error if the key does not exist.
+DM.DEL deletes values for the given keys.
+It doesn't return any error if the key does not exist.

 ```
-DM.DEL dmap key
+DM.DEL dmap key [key...]
 ```

 **Example:**

 ```
-127.0.0.1:3320> DM.DEL dmap key
+127.0.0.1:3320> DM.DEL dmap key1 key2
-(integer) 1
+(integer) 2
 ```

 **Return:**